 One of the many reasons Burlington is one of Canada’s most beloved cities is the abundance of cultural events and festivals.
 And one of Canada’s largest annual music festivals, the Sound of Music Festival, is not one to miss.

-It’s been held every June since the 1980s and showcases many local artists and performers that come together to celebrate Father’s Day weekend in Spencer Park.
+It’s been held every June since the 1980s and showcases many local artists and performers celebrating Father’s Day weekend in Spencer Park.

 One thing is for sure – the city of Burlington manages to captivate its visitors year-round.

-Whether you’re looking to enjoy a pleasant stroll along the waterfront promenade, sampling some delectable vegan cookies, or visiting Canada’s largest botanical gardens, Burlington has you covered.
+Whether you want to enjoy a pleasant stroll along the waterfront promenade, sample some delectable vegan cookies, or visit Canada’s largest botanical gardens, Burlington has you covered.

 So there you have it, the top attractions and things to do around Burlington within a day.
 If you’ve visited this city, what’s your favourite thing to do and see here?
 Please share; I’d love to know!